- Blogs are generally 500-800 words in length; this is not a hard and fast rule.

 - Committee members who are assigned a blog article do not necessarily have to author the article themselves; rather they are responsible for submitting an article.
 If they have a resident or a colleague doing something interesting, they may ask that colleague to submit a blog in the committee member’s place.

 - Members of AAS committees who have been assigned a blog article should check with their committee chairs to confirm their topic – some committees wish to create a series of committee-themed posts throughout the year, and some allow their members to decide what kind of article they’d like to post.

-- All blog articles should be submitted to Ochun Farlice in the AAS Administrative Office – email@example.com.
-Blog articles will be reviewed and approved before posting:
+- Blog articles will be reviewed and approved before posting:

-- Committee members: Articles from committee members will need the committee chair’s approval – articles should be emailed to both Ochun and the committee chairs.
+- Committee members: Articles from committee members will need the committee chair’s approval.
+Submit below or reach out to the committee chair directly.

-- General Membership: AAS members not currently serving on a committee who would like to submit a blog article are encouraged to do so.
-These articles should be submitted to Ochun who will determine who best to review/approve them; depending on the topic, it may be reviewed by the appropriate committee chair or by the AAS Secretary.
+- General Membership: AAS members not currently serving on a committee who would like to submit a blog article are encouraged to do so below.
+After which, depending on the topic, it may be reviewed by the appropriate committee chair or by the AAS Secretary.

 - A byline is created for all blog authors.
 When submitting an article, authors should also include:

 - A brief 2-3 sentence bio (Twitter handles or other social media contacts are welcome)

 - If there are multiple authors please email Ochun@aasurg.org after submission.

 - Depending on the current queue, all blogs submitted and approved will usually post within 2-3 days of submission unless a specific date or time period is requested by the author or committee chair.